wc-donation/wc-donation-platform/readme.txt

 * **Unlimited Integrations**: WooCommerce integrates with CRM, Marketing & Analytics tools
 * **100% free** and **open source** fundraising & donation management for charities

-> Note: Donation Platform for WooCommerce: Fundraising & Donation Management turns WooCommerce into a donation system, parallel use as a normal store is not recommended, as some wording has been changed.
+> Note: Donation Platform for WooCommerce: Fundraising & Donation Management turns WooCommerce into a donation system, parallel use as a normal store is not recommended.
+You can enable the compatibility mode to deactivate the wording changes.

 === Links ===